The World Archery-recognised international tournament saw some of the world’s best archers battle it out for success on the Lord’s hallowed turf.

-Debbie Jevans, LOCOG’s Director of Sport, said of the event: “With eight full days of competition our teams have worked tirelessly to ensure the event has run smoothly and we have taken the opportunity to test our operations at Lord’s ahead of the Games.
+Debbie Jevans, LOCOG’s Director of Sport, said of the event: 'With eight full days of competition our teams have worked tirelessly to ensure the event has run smoothly and we have taken the opportunity to test our operations at Lord’s ahead of the Games.
 We will now go away and speak with the athletes and teams to get their feedback and look at whether we need to make any changes.
-Onebig difference next year is that we will have spectators right next to the field of play which will enhance the atmosphere.
-I would like to thank World Archery and also the MCC and the team at Lord’s Cricket Ground for making the event such a success.”

-For more information and full results visit the London Prepares website
+For more information about this and other test events please visit the London Prepares series website